pierrebaudot/infotopopy/docs/basic_methods.rst

 with quantum information theory).
 Compared to usual distance matrix (with given metric) computed in machine learning (for clustering or classifications), the  :math:`I_k` are not metric (e.g. non zero diagonal and no triangle inequality), we will introduce to information metric in the next stepps.
 With such Matrix it is possible to apply some usual computational persistence homology tools like `Mapper scikit-tda <https://github.com/scikit-tda>`_
 (created by Singh, Mémoli, and Carlsson) and to build what could be called an "informational Vietoris-Ripps complex".
-However there is likely a much more fundamental application of persistence theory in the construction of a local probability density estimation (to be done).
-:math:`I_k` with :math:`k \geq 3` can be repesented in an analgous way using k-cliques as acheived in `Tapia & al 2018 <https://www.nature.com/articles/s41598-018-31765-z>`_
-(to be done in the package).
+In the context of Morse theory, information landscapes consider infomation functions themselfs as height or "Morse" functions.
+However there is likely a much more fundamental application of persistence theory in the construction of a local probability density estimation (to be done). :math:`I_k` with :math:`k \geq 3` can be repesented in an analgous way using k-cliques as acheived in `Tapia & al 2018 <https://www.nature.com/articles/s41598-018-31765-z>`_ (to be done in the package).
 They shall be represented using k-tensor formalism.
 In the context of complex networks studies those higher :math:`I_k` with :math:`k \geq 3` correspond to hypergraphs or `multiplex or multilayer networks <https://oxford.universitypressscholarship.com/view/10.1093/oso/9780198753919.001.0001/oso-9780198753919>`_
 The raw result obtained here is a fully connected network, but one can obtain a sparse matrix and a sparsely connected network by thresholding the :math:`I_k` with a with fixed p-value, using the exact statistical dependence test implemented in the package.